How Healthcare Providers Benefit From EHR-CRM Integration

-Now that the industry agenda is all about value, a patient’s quality of life becomes central in this equation that makes providers’ revenues.
-The more informed and satisfied a patient is, the less chances there are for healthcare providers to face penalties that cut on their profits.
+Now that the industry agenda is all about value, a patient’s quality of life becomes central in this equation that makes up providers’ revenues.
+The more informed and satisfied a patient is, the less chances there are for healthcare providers to face penalties that cut into their profits.
 This is where a properly tuned CRM system is a must, as it effectively fills the gaps that can severely affect treatment outcomes.

 As a system that tracks interactions with patients across every possible channel (both online and offline), it provides a complete picture of a relationship, not necessarily treatment only, which can always be improved or tweaked as required.
 However, healthcare CRM as such is only making its way to win users.
 A low awareness of its impressive functional scope and of its direct link to acquiring more patients and delivering higher-quality care is one of the reasons for its moderate adoption rates.